 If you are experiencing pain in your elbow when you straighten your arm, you can try some home remedies that may reduce or alleviate the pain.
 Let’s take a look at the possible causes of your elbow pain and what you can do at home to make it better.

 Possible Causes of Elbow Pain When You Straighten Your Arm

 Here are a few possible reasons you may be feeling elbow pain:

 Tennis elbow, also known as lateral epicondylitis, is a painful condition on the lateral (outside) part of the elbow where the wrist extensor muscles attach to the bone.
 Tennis elbow is a common condition often affecting middle-age people of any activity level, including:

 - Baseball and softball players

 - Carpenters, cleaners, painters, and plumbers

 - Gardeners and landscapers

 Golfer’s elbow, also known as medial epicondylitis, is a condition of the medial (inside) tendon, or inner part of the elbow.
-People with golfer’s elbow have inner elbow pain that extends down the arm.
-People suffering from golfer’s elbow may also have finger numbness, tingling, or stiffness.
+People with golfer’s elbow have pain on the inside of the elbow when straightening their arm.
+The pain can extend down the arm, as well.
+They may also have elbow numbness, tingling, or stiffness.
 Golfers can get tennis elbow, just as tennis players may get golfer’s elbow.